nettijoe96/decentralized-identity-resources/README.md

 - Provides secure websites and eliminates man-in-the-middle attack by using a hierarchy of certificates.
 Base certificates come preinstalled in OS and browser.

 ### signalling in hard/soft forks
 - activation, MASF, UASF ([link](https://bitcoinops.org/en/topics/soft-fork-activation)): Miner activated soft fork (MASF) is governance through block signalling.
 The more mining power or stake one has, the more blocks one can produce.
 Pools signal as a group.
 User activated soft fork (UASF) is governance through full nodes.
-The rules supported by the "economic majority" of full nodes is the winning rules.
+The consensus rules supported by the "economic majority" of full nodes are the winning rules.

 ### decentralized DNS
 - Namecoin ([whitepaper](https://www.namecoin.org/resources/whitepaper)): key/value pairs.
 If key (name) is not unique, transaction is invalid.